saulgray/nemioDev/pages/02.nanowallet/10.delegated-harvesting/03.delegated-harvesting-local-nis/docs.en.md

 In the extracted folder (nis-ncc) you will find a file called "runNis" (Windows: runNis.bat, OSX/Linux: nix.runNis.sh).
 ![](bWxx446.png)

-Windows: Execute the file by double-clicking it OSX/Linux: Open a terminal, navigate to the folder "nis-ncc" and execute "nix.runNis.sh"
+Windows: Execute the file by double-clicking it.

+OSX/Linux: Open a terminal, navigate to the folder "nis-ncc" and execute "nix.runNis.sh"
 ![](Kyxq1JQ.png)